 The GSS credits its success to the energy, ideas, and talents contributed by its members.
 As a graduate student, you are automatically a member of the GSS, and there are many different ways for you to get involved in the Graduate Student Society and help guide the efforts of your Society.
 You also can use your GSS experience to demonstrate valuable skills on your resume or CV, helping you in your future academic or professional career.

 Are you interested in different aspects of graduate student life?
 Do you like budgets?
 Policy?
 Advocacy?
-There are many committees and working groups that you can join based on your interests.
-Committees tend to meet for 2-3 hours every two months.
+There are many committees and subcommittees that you can join based on your interests.
+Committees tend to meet every month or two, for less than two hours per meeting.

 other ways to get involved

 Are you interested in different aspects of graduate student life?
-There are many other ways you can get yourself involved with GSS other than Committees and Working Groups.
+There are many other ways you can get yourself involved with GSS other than Committees and Subcommittees.

 Run for a Director Position

 The GSS holds two elections each year (typically October/November and February/March).
 Three (3) Directors are elected per election cycle.
 Each Director has their individual portfolio for which they are responsible (see Here for the various positions).
 Directors are also expected to attend Council once a month and Executive Committee weekly.
 You should expect a time commitment of around 50 hours per month.
 This is a stipended position.
 For the current amount Directors are stipended, see Here